 This cycle of ascent, rest, and descent is repeated multiple times throughout the expedition, each rotation bringing climbers closer to their goal.
 With each repetition, climbers gain confidence, strength, and resilience, preparing themselves both physically and mentally for the demanding task that lies ahead.

-Camp 1 (around 5,700m): The first significant acclimatization hike entails reaching Camp 1, where climbers spend a night, allowing their bodies to adapt to the increased altitude and reduced oxygen levels.
+Camp 1 (around 5,700m): The first major acclimatization stop involves reaching Camp 1, where climbers spend the night.
+This helps their bodies adapt to the higher altitude and reduced oxygen levels, gradually building strength for the next phase.

-Camp 2 (around 5,900m โ 6,100m): Continuing the ascent, climbers push further towards Camp 2, ascending to even greater heights.
-Here, they spend another day, consolidating their acclimatization progress before descending back to Base Camp, sometimes with a brief stop to rest and recuperate.
+Camp 2 (around 5,900m โ 6,100m): Climbers continue the ascent towards Camp 2, moving to even greater altitudes.
+They spend a day here to consolidate their acclimatization before descending back to Base Camp..

-Camp 3 (around 6,400m): Depending on the Client’s condition and climbing itinerary, some climbers may undertake a rotation to Camp 3.
-This higher altitude challenges climbers further, preparing them for the ultimate summit push.
-Afterward, they descend back to a lower camp for further rest and recovery.
+Camp 3 (around 6,400m): Depending on the clientโs condition and itinerary, some climbers may attempt a rotation to Camp 3.
+This higher altitude serves as a preparation for the summit push.
+After spending time at Camp 3, climbers descend back to a lower camp to rest and recover.

-The climbing route is strategically segmented by a series of camps established at pre-determined points on the mountain.
-These camps are designated Camp 1, Camp 2, Camp 3, and Camp 4.
-From Camp 4 we facilitate a gradual ascent towards the summit.
-This measured approach allows for effective acclimatization and helps climbers establish a steady rhythm for the climb.
-The progression through camps and the duration of each stage varies based on route specifics, weather conditions, and team dynamics.
-Nonetheless, a standard ascent might involve:
+The climbing route is divided into a series of strategically placed camps, designated as Camp 1, Camp 2, Camp 3, and Camp 4.
+From Camp 4, climbers undertake a gradual and carefully paced ascent toward the summit.
+This measured approach ensures effective acclimatization and allows climbers to establish a steady rhythm for the climb.

-Base Camp (4,600 meters / 15,091 feet): This is where the journey begins, with necessary preparations and acclimatization.
+Base Camp (4,600 meters / 15,091 feet): This is where the journey begins, with essential preparations and acclimatization taking place to help climbers adjust to the mountain environment.

-Camp 1 (approx. 5,700 meters / 18,700.78 feet):ย 6โ7-hour ascent from Base Camp, where climbers set up tents for the first high camp amidst glacier crossings and steep slopes.
+Camp 1 (approx. 5,700 meters / 18,700 feet): A 4โ5-hour ascent from Base Camp, where climbers establish the first high camp amidst glacier crossings and steep slopes.
+This is a critical point for acclimatization.

-Camp 2 (approx. 6,400 meters / 21,000 feet): Positioned on the โFrench Col,โ a 4-6 hour climb from Camp 1, often involving acclimatization before the final push.
+Camp 2 (approx. 6,400 meters / 21,000 feet): Located at the โFrench Col,โ this camp is a 4โ6 hour climb from Camp 1.
+Climbers often spend additional time here for acclimatization before continuing their ascent.

-Camp 3 (approx. 6,800 meters (22309.71 feet):ย It is located on a narrow ridge, a 4-5 hour climb from Camp 2, where climbers prepare for the summit push amidst technical challenges.
+Camp 3 (approx. 6,800 meters / 22,310 feet): Situated on a narrow ridge, this camp is a 4โ5 hour climb from Camp 2.
+Climbers prepare for the final summit push, dealing with technical challenges and harsh conditions.

-Summit (8,163 meters / 26,781 feet): The ultimate ascent from Camp 3, navigating treacherous terrain and unpredictable weather to reach the pinnacle.
+Summit (8,163 meters / 26,781 feet): The ultimate ascent begins from Camp 4, navigating treacherous terrain and unpredictable weather to reach the pinnacle of the mountain.

 Adventure 14 Summitโs commitment to providing regular opportunities for climbers to attempt Manaslu demonstrates our expertise in high-altitude mountaineering and our dedication to facilitating safe and memorable experiences for our clients.
 Climbers can benefit from the professional guidance, support, and logistics provided by Adventure 14 Summit, enhancing the chances of a successful ascent while also ensuring the clientsโ safety throughout the expedition.โ